s3rb31/Nethack.us-RobotMaze-RCE/README.md

     return maze
 ```

-- Converts ASCII maze into a 2D grid of numbers.
+- Converts ASCII maze into a 2D grid of numbers
-- Maze is **43 × 43 tiles**, each tile taking 2 bytes in ASCII form.
+- Maze is **43 × 43 tiles**, each tile taking 2 bytes in ASCII form
-- Bottom-right corner is marked as the exit.
+- Bottom-right corner is marked as the exit

 ---